SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 - Word Cloud - Word or Phrase frequency.
 Size of word/phrase represents the frequency
 13. QuickSight supported data sources - https://docs.aws.amazon.com/quicksight/latest/user/supported-data-sources.html
 14. Row Level Security - https://docs.aws.amazon.com/quicksight/latest/user/restrict-access-to-a-data-set-using-row-level-security.html#create-data-set-rules-for-row-level-security
+15. You can use the join interface in Amazon QuickSight to join tables from one or more data sources.
+By using Amazon QuickSight to join the data, you can merge disparate data without duplicating the data from different sources to a centralized data store.
+The following limitations apply to joins:

+- For joins of multiple data sources, the result set is a SPICE data set.

+- For joins of multiple data sources, there's no size restriction on the data that you use to create the data set.
+You should always begin the join with your largest table.
+Often, this is a fact table.
+The rest of the tables combined must total less than 1 GB in size.

+- You can't join on calculated fields that you created in Amazon QuickSight.

+- You can't join on fields that use the geospatial data type.

+- You can't use a custom SQL query in a join between multiple data sources.
+To use custom SQL to join tables from different data sources, create the join before importing to Amazon QuickSight.

 ## AWS Athena